-Often, islands come to represent places of extremes: they serve as utopias, purgatories, or ultimate dream vacation destinations.
+Islands often come to represent places of extremes: They serve as utopias, purgatories, or ultimate dream vacation destinations.
 When it comes to mythological islands, utopias are especially popular.
 The Greeks had their Fortunate Islands, or Islands of the Blessed, where the luckiest mortals whiled away their time drinking and sporting.
 The Irish had a similar concept with their Mag Mell, or Plain of Honey, described as an island paradise where deities frolicked and only the most daring mortals occasionally visited.

 But mythology isn’t the only engine creating islands that don’t actually exist—some of these legendary land masses popped up on maps after miscalculations by early explorers who interpreted icebergs, fog banks, and mirages as real islands.
 Some of these cartographic “mistakes” may have been intentional—certain islands depicted on medieval maps might have been invented so they could be named after the patrons who funded the explorations.
 Even explorer Robert E. Peary wasn’t immune: Some say he invented “Crocker Land,” a supposedly massive island in the Arctic, to secure funding from San Francisco financier George Crocker.
 Crocker Land didn’t exist, although that didn’t prevent major American organizations (including the American Museum of Natural History) from sponsoring a four-year expedition to find it.

-Much like the fictional Crocker Island, here are 10 more imaginary isles, all of which have a place in world history, literature, or mythology—despite not having a place on the map.
+Much like the fictional Crocker Land, here are 10 more imaginary isles, all of which have a place in world history, literature, or mythology—despite not having a place on the map.

 1. Isle of Demons

-Supposedly located off the coast of Newfoundland, this landmass (sometimes depicted as two islands) appeared on 16th century and early 17th century maps, and was named for the mysterious cries and groans mariners reported hearing through the mist.
+Supposedly located off the coast of Newfoundland, this landmass (sometimes depicted as two islands) appeared on 16th- and early 17th-century maps, and was named for the mysterious cries and groans mariners reported hearing through the mist.

-The island was given a somewhat more solid identity after 1542, when nobleman and adventurer Jean-François Roberval was instructed by the King of France to found settlements along the North Atlantic coast.
-He brought his niece, Marguerite de La Rocque de Roberval, along for the voyage, but she began a passionate affair with one of Roberval's officers.
-Annoyed, Roberval put his niece (and maybe the officer—accounts differ), as well as her nurse, ashore on an otherwise unspecified "Isle of Demons" in the St. Lawrence River.
+The island was given a somewhat more solid identity after 1542, when nobleman and adventurer Jean-François de Roberval was instructed by the king of France to establish settlements along the North Atlantic coast.
+He brought his niece, Marguerite de La Roque de Roberval, along for the voyage, but she began a passionate affair with one of Roberval’s officers.
+Annoyed, Roberval put his niece (and maybe the officer—accounts differ), as well as her nurse, ashore on an otherwise unspecified “Isle of Demons” in the St. Lawrence River.
 Marguerite gave birth on the island, but the child died, as did Marguerite’s lover and nurse.
 However, the plucky Marguerite survived alone for several years, using her firearms against the wild beasts.
-After being rescued by Basque fishermen and returning to France, she reported that she had been beset "by beasts or other shapes abominably and unutterably hideous, the brood of hell, howling in baffled fury,” according to the contemporary explorer Jacques Cartier.
+After being rescued by Basque fishermen and returning to France, she said she had been beset “by beasts or other shapes abominably and unutterably hideous, the brood of hell, howling in baffled fury,” according to the contemporary explorer Jacques Cartier.

-Marguerite’s story appears in several historical accounts, including versions by Franciscan friar André Thevet and the Queen of Navarre.
-Still, the location of the “Isle of Demons” on which she landed has never been found for certain.
-Maritime historian and veteran Atlantic sailor Donald Johnson thinks he has identified it as Fichot Island, close to the Strait of Belle Isle at the northern tip of Newfoundland.
-Johnson notes that Fichot Island lies on Roberval's course, and is home to a breeding colony of gannets—a type of seabird whose guttural cries, heard only while breeding, may have been taken for the sounds of demons.
+Marguerite’s story appears in several historical accounts, including versions by Franciscan friar André Thevet and the queen of Navarre.
+Still, the location of the “Isle of Demons” has never been found for certain.
+Some geographers associate it with Quirpon Island in the Strait of Belle Isle, which separates Newfoundland and Labrador.
+Maritime historian Donald Johnson identified it as Fichot Island, which lies on Roberval’s course and is home to a breeding colony of northern gannets—a type of seabird whose guttural cries, heard only while breeding, may have been taken for the sounds of demons.

-Also known as the Isle of Seven Cities, Antillia was a 15th century cartographic phenomenon said to lie far west of Spain and Portugal.
-Stories about its existence are connected to an Iberian legend in which seven Visigothic bishops and their parishioners fled Muslim conquerors in the eighth century, sailing west and eventually discovering an island where they founded seven settlements.
+Also known as the Isle of Seven Cities, Antillia was a 15th-century cartographic phenomenon said to lie far west of Spain and Portugal.
+Stories about its existence are connected to an Iberian legend in which seven Visigothic bishops and their parishioners fled Muslim conquerors in the 8th century, sailing west and eventually discovering an island where they founded seven settlements.
 The bishops burned their ships, so they could never return to their former homeland.

 Also known as Country o’Breasal, Brazil Rock, Hy na-Beatha (Isle of Life), Tir fo-Thuin (Land Under the Wave), and by many other names, Brasil (Gaelic for “Isle of the Blessed”) is one of the many mythical islands of Irish folklore, but one that nevertheless made several appearances on real maps.